gvwilson/sdxjs/en/src/page-templates/index.md

 More experienced programmers are more capable at both ends of the curve, but that's not the only thing that changes.
-If a novice's comprehension curve looks like the one on the left of [%f page-templates-comprehension %], then an expert's looks like the one on the right.
+If a novice's comprehension curve looks like the lower curve in [%f page-templates-comprehension %], then an expert's looks like the upper one.
 Experts don't just understand more at all levels of abstraction;
 their *preferred* level has also shifted so that \\(\sqrt{x^2 + y^2}\\)